What is a Root Canal?

 Why are Root Canals Important?

-When your tooth has become infected, a root canal may be the only option for saving the tooth.
-A root canal can not only save your natural tooth, but prevent the spread of infection.
+When your tooth has become infected, a root canal may be the only option for saving it.
+In addition to preserving your natural tooth, a root canal can also prevent the infection from spreading.
 Untreated infection or inflammation around a tooth root can lead to:

-- Bacterial infections in your blood, known as sepsis.
+- A bacterial infection in your blood, known as sepsis